 Download & Other Tools

-- Data Source: California Dept. of Public Health, Center for Family Health, Newborn Screening Program Data, Breastfeeding Data (May 2015).
+- Data Source: California Dept. of Public Health, Newborn Screening Program, Breastfeeding Data (Apr.
+2016).

 - Footnote: Data are based on the mother's county of residence as recorded on the birth certificate.
-The California Dept. of Public Health provides margins of error because the forms used to collect these data are not always complete.
-In 2013, the margin of error at the 95% confidence level for the percentage of California infants with any breastfeeding was +/-0.1 and breastfeeding exclusively was +/-0.2.
-Margins of error for individual counties were larger.
 LNE (Low Number Event) refers to data that have been suppressed.
 Numbers were suppressed if there were fewer than 5 cases; percentages were suppressed if there were fewer than 20 cases.

 - Measures of Breastfeeding on Kidsdata.org